josephlr/tpm2-rs/README.md

-# Rust TSS for TPM2
+# Safe TSS for TPM2

 The main `tpm` crate is the TSS (and OS-specific bindings to the TPM).